 I have read and do understand SWWC policies relating to safety and acceptable use of the school's technology systems and the Internet and agree to abide by them.
-I further understand. that should I commit any violation, my access privileges may be revoked, school disciplinary action may be taken, and/or appropriate legal action may be taken.
+I further understand that should I commit any violation, my access privileges may be revoked, school disciplinary action may be taken, and/or appropriate legal action may be taken.

 User's Full Name (please print):

 User Signature:

 Date:

-PARENT OR GUARDIAN As the parent or guardian of this student, I have reacceptable use of the school's technology systems access is designed for educational purposes.
-SWW controversial material.
-However, I also recognize it all controversial materials and I will not hold SWWC materials acquired on the Internet.
-Further, I accept my child's use is not in a school setting.
-I hereby given child and certify that the information contained on the and the Internet.
-I understand that this I/C has taken precautions to eliminate is impossible for SWWC to restrict access to C or its employees or agents responsible for trull responsibility for supervision if and when we permission to issue an account for my
+PARENT OR GUARDIAN

+and acceptable use of the school's technical that this access is designed for education eliminate controversial material.
+Howeve restrict access to all controversial materials or agents responsible for materials acquiresponsibility for supervision if and when I have read SWWC policies relating to safety ology systems and the Internet.
+I understand hal purposes.
+SWWC has taken precautions to r, I also recognize it is impossible for SWWC to als and I will not hold SWWC or its employees red on the Internet.
+Further, I accept full my child's use is not in a school setting.
+I unt for my child and certify that the information

 Parent or Guardian's Name (please print):

 Parent or Guardian's Signature: